Šurany: Etymology

 The town name comes from Slavic šur-, šurý (curved, in a wider sense hilly) + the suffix -any referring to people. Šurany: "people from hills", the opposite of Rovňany: "people from plains".

 History

 Archaeological discoveries show that the site of the present-day town was inhabited in the Neolithic.
 The town was first mentioned under name villa Suran in a document of Hungarian king Béla II in 1138.
 There was a castle existing since the second half of the 15th century.
 Between 1568 and 1581, the town was the seat of the Captaincy of Lower Hungary.
 The settlement was occupied by the Turks in 1663–84.
 The castle was torn down in 1725.
 In 1832 the town was made a royal town with market rights.
 A sugar factory was established in 1854 (closed in 2000).
-The town was part of Hungary until 1920 and in 1938–45 as a consequence of the First Vienna Award.
+Before the establishment of independent Czechoslovakia in 1918, Šurany was part of Nyitra County within the Kingdom of Hungary.
+From 1938 to 1945, it was again part of Hungary as a consequence of the First Vienna Award.
+On 29 March 1945, the Red Army entered Šurany and it once again belonged to Czechoslovakia.